DmytroBaryshniuk/SAP/README.md

-# Java_Learning2023
+# SAP - Student Application Platform
-This repository was created to track personal growth
+This repository of the Student application platform - a project that will help future students select and apply University of their dream!

 Functionality visualization: